 Each piece is one-of-a-kind and forged completely by hand.
 My goal is to maintain that delicate balance between fine workmanship and the unique character only true artisan jewelry can possess.
 I shamelessly stalk independent lapidary artists all over the globe and spend all my extra cash collecting their fair trade, hand-cut stones.
 I'm also mindful about using green materials when possible; i.e., reclaimed, upcycled, & ethically mined.
 So most of my pieces fall into the "shop small" category from start to finish.

 Over the years I've peddled my wares in all the usual places: website, Etsy, local trunk shows & misc boutiques.
 I've been featured in a few galleries, and donated countless pieces to local & global charities/not-for-profits.
-In 2014, the Dallas Observer gave a nod to my "wearable art" and honored me as one of their 10 Best Dallas-based Etsy shops -- I still don't know which of my friends them paid off.
+In 2014, the Dallas Observer gave a nod to my "wearable art" and honored me as one of their 10 Best Dallas-based Etsy shops -- I still don't know which of my friends paid them off.

 Thanks for looking, and please follow me on Instagram for a peak at upcoming jewels, promotions & sales, or just to make fun of my terrible social media skills.